-Quick Guide to Our Highlight Colors
+Quick Guide to Our Guidance Colors

-Understand the guidance highlight colors.
+Understand our guidance colors.

 The language you use in your job post impacts candidates.
 Datapeople will help you use inclusive language that makes all candidates feel welcome to apply.